w3ace/Stocks/README.md

 If you omit both `--period` and `--start`, `open_range_break.py` will analyze a single day automatically.
-When run before 9:30 AM US/Eastern it uses the previous trading day; otherwise it uses the current day.
+When run before 9:30 AM US/Eastern it uses the previous trading day (adjusting for weekends); otherwise it uses the current day.